Introduction

 1.Fossil Fuels

-- Petroleum-based Fuels: Instinctively, when it comes to chemical engineering, gasoline, diesel, and jet fuel are the energy carriers to consider due to their high energy content and accessibility.
+- In chemical engineering, gasoline, diesel, and jet fuel serve as key energy carriers for their high energy content and accessibility.

 2.Renewable Fuels